Mandatory Palestine: Partition proposals

-World War II
+Second World War

 Allied and Axis activity

-On 10 June 1940, Italy declared war on the British Commonwealth and sided with Germany.
+On 10 June 1940, during the Second World War, the Kingdom of Italy declared war on the British Empire and sided with Nazi Germany.
 Within a month, the Italians attacked Palestine from the air, bombing Tel Aviv and Haifa, inflicting multiple casualties.

-In 1942, there was a period of great concern for the Yishuv, when the forces of German General Erwin Rommel advanced east across North Africa towards the Suez Canal, raising fear that they would conquer Palestine.
+In 1942, there was a period of great concern for the Yishuv, when the German forces of General Erwin Rommel advanced east across North Africa towards the Suez Canal, raising a fear that they would conquer Palestine.
 This period was referred to as the "200 days of dread".
 This event was the direct cause for the founding, with British support, of the Palmach – a highly trained regular unit belonging to Haganah (a paramilitary group composed mostly of reserves).

+The Yishuv rallied around the Allied war effort despite anger over British restrictions on Jewish immigration in the White Paper of 1939.
+David Ben-Gurion, Chairman of the Jewish Agency, declared that "We will fight the White Paper as if there is no war, and fight the war as if there is no White Paper."
+About 30,000 Jews from Mandatory Palestine served with the British Armed Forces during the war, more than 700 of whom were killed in action.

-As in most of the Arab world, there was no unanimity amongst the Palestinian Arabs as to their position regarding the belligerents in World War II.
+As in most of the Arab world, there was no unanimity amongst the Palestinian Arabs as to their position regarding the belligerents in the Second World War.
 A number of leaders and public figures saw an Axis victory as the likely outcome and a way of securing Palestine back from the Zionists and the British.
 Even though Arabs were not highly regarded by Nazi racial theory, the Nazis encouraged Arab support as a counter to British hegemony.
-On the anniversary of the Balfour Declaration in 1943, SS-Reichsfuehrer Heinrich Himmler and Foreign Minister Joachim von Ribbentrop sent telegrams of support for the Grand Mufti of Jerusalem, Mohammad Amin al-Husseini to read out for a radio broadcast to a rally of supporters in Berlin.
-On the other hand, as many as 12,000 Palestinian Arabs, with the endorsement of many prominent figures such as mayors of Nablus and Gaza and media such as "Radio Palestine" and the prominent Jafa-based Falastin newspaper at the time, volunteered to join and fight for the British, with many serving in units that also included Jews from Palestine.
-120 Palestinian women also served as part of the "Auxiliary Territorial Service".
-However, this history has been less studied, as Israeli sources put more focus in studying the role played by Jewish soldiers, and Palestinian sources were wary of glorifying the idea of cooperating with the British only a few years after the brutal British suppression of the 1936–1939 Arab revolt.
+On the anniversary of the Balfour Declaration in 1943, Reichsführer-SS Heinrich Himmler and Foreign Minister Joachim von Ribbentrop sent telegrams of support for the Grand Mufti of Jerusalem, Mohammad Amin al-Husseini, to read out for a radio broadcast to a rally of supporters in Berlin.
+On the other hand, as many as 12,000 Palestinian Arabs, with the endorsement of many prominent figures such as the mayors of Nablus and Gaza and media such as "Radio Palestine" and the prominent Jaffa-based Falastin newspaper, volunteered to join and fight for the British, with many serving in units that also included Jews from Palestine.
+120 Palestinian women also served as part of the Auxiliary Territorial Service.
+However, this history has been less studied, as Israeli sources put more focus in studying the role played by Jewish soldiers.
+Meanwhile, Palestinian sources "were not eager to glorify the names of those who cooperated with Britain not so many years after the British put down the Arab Revolt of 1936–1939, and thereby indirectly helped the Jews establish a state."